fleetingnotes/fleeting-notes-quartz/content/posts/my-adhd-note-taking-journey.md

 date: 2022-09-30
 lastmod: 2022-09-30
 ---
 I can't retain a thought for more than 5 minutes.
 I always hop into different tasks before finishing them.
 At the same time, I always want to understand "why" but never get the chance to piece things together thanks to my scattered thoughts.
-As a [[notes/divergent thinker]], I wanted something to help piece together my random thoughts and make sense of this madness I call my brain.
+As a [[notes/divergent thinker|divergent thinker]], I wanted something to help piece together my random thoughts and make sense of this madness I call my brain.

 I've tried traditional organizational techniques with folders and tags and never could figure out a good system.
 It would start off great, but over time, I would create more folders/tags until it became unmanageable.
 It took far too long to organize a note and I would have a hard time finding notes as well.